Grape seed extract (GSE) is a dietary supplement made by removing, drying, and pulverizing the bitter-tasting seeds of grapes.

 GSE appears to have a protective effect on your liver.

-The liver enzyme alanine aminotransferase (ALT) is a key indicator of liver toxicity, meaning that levels elevate when the liver has sustained damage (
+The liver enzyme alanine aminotransferase (ALT) is a key indicator of liver toxicity, meaning that its levels rise when the liver has sustained damage (

-In one study, 15 people with non-alcoholic fatty liver disease and subsequent high ALT levels were given GSE for three months.
-Liver enzymes were monitored monthly, and results were compared to taking 2 grams of vitamin C per day.
+In one study, 15 people with non-alcoholic fatty liver disease and subsequent high ALT levels were given GSE for 3 months.
+Liver enzymes were monitored monthly, and results were compared with taking 2 grams of vitamin C per day.

-After three months, the GSE group had a 46% reduction in ALT, while the vitamin C group showed little change (
+After 3 months, the GSE group experienced a 46% reduction in ALT, while the vitamin C group showed little change (

 Summary GSE appears to protect your liver against drug-induced toxicity and damage.
 However, more human studies are needed.